datacamp/courses-introduction-to-python/chapter4.md

 In this chapter, we're going to dive into the world of baseball.
 Along the way, you'll get comfortable with the basics of Numpy, a powerful package to do data science.

-A list `baseball` has already been defined in the Python script, representing the height of some baseballers in centimeters.
+A list `baseball` has already been defined in the Python script, representing the height of some baseball players in centimeters.
 Can you add some code here and there to create a Numpy array from it?

 *** =instructions
 - Import the `numpy` package as `np`, so that you can refer to `numpy` with `np`.